c-bourcier/SALOME-Voronoi/README.md

 4. Check "Create groups from seeds mesh nodes group" to create groups of volume based on the existing nodes groups in your seed mesh.

 5. Click OK to launch the Voronoi Diagram computation.

+6. Go back to the terminal to have a look at the output of vorpalite while it generates the mesh.

+7. Once the mesh generation is finished, the mesh is automatically imported in SALOME MESH with the `_Voronoi` suffix name.
+Click on the eye next to it to display it.

 ## Examples